yegor256/datum/md/policy.md

 <a name="21" href="#21">§21</a>.
 "Project funds."
 You can add funds to the project by VISA or MasterCard via [Stripe](https://www.stripe.com) at the project web page.
-Fund will be used to pay programmers for task completion and to pay Zerocracy management fee.
+Fund will be used to pay programmers for job completion and to pay Zerocracy management fee.

 <a name="22" href="#22">§22</a>.